Topics on this page

 The HTTP Protocol Decoding rule is the most important rule in the Web Server Common application type.
 This rule decodes the HTTP traffic before the other rules inspect it.
 This rule also allows you to control various components of the decoding process.

 This rule is required when you use any of the Web Application Common or Web Server Common rules that require it.
 Workload Security automatically assigns this rule when it is required by other rules.
-As each web application is different, the policy that uses this rule should run in Detect mode for a period of time before switching to Prevent mode to determine if any configuration changes are required.
+Because each web application is different, the policy that uses this rule should run in Detect mode for a period of time before switching to Prevent mode to determine if any configuration changes are required.
+Quite often, changes are required to the list of illegal characters.
+Refer to the knowledge base for details on how to tune this rule.

 Cross-site scripting and generic SQL injection rules